microsoft/StoreBroker/Documentation/USAGE.md

        Specify with `TargetPublishDate`

  * **`TargetPublishDate`** - The specific date/time that the submission should be published.
 To use this, you must specify `TargetPublishMode` as `SpecificDate`.
 Using this value will override any value that might have been set by `-UpdatePublishModeAndVisibility`.
+Users should provide this in local time and it will be converted automatically to UTC.

  * **`Visibility`** - Indicates the store visibility of the app once the submission has been published.
 Setting this to any value other than `Default` will override the usage of